Embiid scores 29 points, Raptors winless after loss to Philadelphia

 The Raptors regrouped in the fourth and when Johnson flew in to throw down a missed Alex Len free throw with 8:40 to play, the highlight-reel play had his teammates smiling and the Raptors up 85-78.

-The Sixers (2-2) bounced back when Tobias Harris scored with 3:01 to play and when Embiid connected on a pair of free throws, the Sixers went up by four points, their biggest lead of the game to that point.
+The Sixers (2-2) bounced back and when Tobias Harris scored with 3:01 to play.
+Then Embiid connected on a pair of free throws and the Sixers went up by four points, their biggest lead of the game to that point.

-Siakam fouled out with 26 seconds left and headed straight to the locker-room, frustration written all over him.
+The Raptors also lost the lead with a bit of bad luck.
+Aron Baynes sidestepped Embiid to knock down a three-pointer and put Toronto up by three.
+Embiid was at the free-throw line when officials stopped the game and went to look at video review, determining the ball hadn't left Baynes' hands when the shot clock sounded.
+Toronto saw three points disappear from their total, and the Sixers were suddenly up by one.

-The Raptors have started 0-3 just three times in franchise history, most recently in 2005.
+The Raptors have started 0-3 just three times in franchise history, most recently in 2005-06 when they lost their first nine in a row.

-Toronto fans had already been feeling anxious after the 0-2 season start, the first time the team had lost two in a row to open the season since 2012-13.

-The last time the Raptors were two games under .500 was in December of 2013.
-Lowry is the only current player who was on that team.

 The Raptors missed their first six shots on Tuesday, but they were considerably more active on the defensive end than they'd been in their first two games, and back-to-back three-pointers by Lowry and Anunoby had Toronto up 28-17 to start the second quarter.